Learning to Fly: Let's simulate evolution in Rust (pt 3)

 }

-Since we're already here, let's derive PartialEq:
+Since we're already here, let's derive PartialEq - it'll come handy in a moment:

 #[cfg(test)]